I hit on a guy at a party once.

-How do we survive the rejectionocalypse?
 How do we get back on our feet, thrive on the experience, and become better at hooking up?
 Here are my thoughts.

 If you’re a straight bloke, you might be thinking, ”What the fuck would she know about being rejected?
 Chicks get rejected much less than guys do.”
 Tinder can be a grind for hetero guys – I have friends who spend hours swiping for just one match.
 But saying ‘guys get rejected more than girls’ is a huge oversimplification.
 For starters, I put myself out there more than many – I chat people up and make offers on a regular basis, even if it’s just for the practice.
 Since hooking up and rejection go hand-in-hand, I hear ‘no’ a more often than someone who stays home and binge-watches Netflix.

 And it’s not just about gender.
 Some people struggle to find sexual partners more than others – those who don’t fit society’s mainstream standards of beauty, for example.
 People from racial minorities.
 People who are shy or socially awkward.
 People who struggle with disability or mental health issues.
 I’ve been knocked back because I’m a sex worker, and because I’m non-monogamous.
 Being ‘different’ can complicate things.
 I’d encourage you not to make assumptions about who’s being rejected the most.
 Instead, let’s talk about learning to handle an experience that’s universal, regardless of who you are or how you hook up.